Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Introduction

 \section{Introduction}

-Information-theoretic secret-key agreement protocols \cite{Maurer93,Ahlswede93} draw their strength from a security relying on information-theoretic metrics rather than on complexity theory, thereby avoiding the assumption of limited computational power for the eavesdropper.
-In such protocols, two legitimate users (Alice and Bob) and an eavesdropper (Eve) observe the realizations of correlated \glspl{rv}, discrete or continuous.
+Information-theoretic secret-key generation protocols \cite{Maurer93,Ahlswede93} draw their strength from a security relying on information-theoretic metrics rather than on complexity theory, thereby avoiding the assumption of limited computational power for the eavesdropper.
+In such protocols, two legitimate users (Alice and Bob) and an eavesdropper (Eve) observe the realizations of correlated random variables (RVs), discrete or continuous.
 The legitimate users, who can exchange messages over a public channel, aim at extracting a common secret key from their observations.
-The rules by which the legitimate users compute the messages they exchange over the public channel and agree on a key define a key-distillation strategy.
+The rules by which the legitimate users compute the messages they exchange over the public channel and agree on a key define a key-generation strategy.
 The maximum number of secret-key bits per observed realization of the RVs is called the wiretap secret-key (WSK) capacity~\cite{Ahlswede93,Maurer93}.

 Closed-form expressions and bounds for the WSK capacity have been established for a large variety of models~\cite{Maurer93,Ahlswede93,Csiszar00,Csiszar04,Ye05,Csiszar08,Csiszar10, Nitinawarat12,Csiszar13}.
-However, usual achievability proofs rely on a random binning argument and thus, do not always provide direct insight into the design of practical key-distillation strategies.
+However, usual achievability proofs rely on a random binning argument and thus, do not always provide direct insight into the design of practical key-generation strategies.
 Moreover, such proofs handle reliability (the legitimate users must share the same key) and secrecy (the key must be unknown to the eavesdropper) jointly, which might limit the flexibility of the scheme.